John Stamos Marries Fiancee Caitlin McHugh In Touching LA Ceremony — Details

 Although the big day reportedly went off with flying colors, their weekend got off to a very rocky start.
 Caitlin’s Beverly Hills Hotel bungalow was broken into and $165, 000 worth of jewelry from the Neil Lane collection was taken, according to TMZ.
 And worse still, there jewelry was loaned by Caitlin, which means she was responsible for it!
 However, it’s been reported that John rushed to her side when he learned about the robbery and together they decided to proceed with the wedding.

+“The [pregnancy] happened,” John told PEOPLE magazine in December 2017, when speaking about his then engagement to Caitlin.
+“Then I said, I better have a ring on her finger because it’s the right thing to do, and I wanted to marry her anyway.
+So I called her parents to ask, and it was like, ‘You better!’ “

-John and Caitlin got engaged in October.
+With her parents’ blessing, John proposed in October.
 “I asked…she said yes! …And we lived happily ever after,” he captioned a Disney-inspired image featuring a man and woman embracing in front of a fairy-tale castle.
 So sweet!
 Looks like these just got their happily ever after!
 Congrats, you two!

 #babybump ‘s fancy night out!
 Thank you @People & @mrjesscagle @sagawards #sagawards @tntdrama